Whether your are a pumpkin fanatic or aren’t too fond of it, I think you should give this Chicken and Rice Pumpkin Soup a try!

 The Ingredients

-- Olive Oil- You could use butter or another neutral cooking oil instead.
+- Olive Oil- Butter, avocado oil or another neutral cooking oil also work.

-- Yellow Onion- Or use a red onion.
+- Yellow Onion- You can use a red onion.

-- Red Bell Pepper- Feel free to use a different colour!
+- Red Bell Pepper- Or feel free to use a different colour.

 - Garlic- You could substitute 1 teaspoon of garlic powder.

-- Water- You can add more or less depending on the thickness that you want.
+- Water- Add more or less depending on the thickness that you want.
+For a little extra flavor, you can make this with chicken stock or vegetable broth instead.

-- Pumpkin- Be sure to use Pure Pumpkin Puree (not filling!).
+- Canned Pumpkin Purée- Be sure to use Pure Pumpkin Puree (not pie filling!).
 You need one 398mL can (14 oz) or half of a 796mL can (28 oz) for this soup.
-You can substitute 1 and ½ cups of homemade instead.
+If you'd like, you can use homemade instead.
+Or substitute pureed butternut squash or sweet potatoes for a bit of a different flavor profile.
+You need about 1 and ½ cups of puree.

-- Corn- Feel free to add more or less.
-You can use canned, frozen or fresh.
+- Corn- You can use canned, frozen or fresh.

 - Sea Salt- Taste and add more if needed at the end.